 Neil Patel’s Ubbersuggest is a great tool for keyword research.
-You’re able to see search volume, SD, and trends for specific keywords.
+You’re able to see search volume, SD, and trends for specific chiropractic specific keywords.
 Ubbersuggest will also give you advice for different keyword ideas based on the keywords you first enter.
 You can also run a monthly SEO audit and track the results of your efforts!

 Moz is an amazing tool if you’re looking for something a little more advanced.
 The price tag is not cheap for this tool, but it can definitely be worth it if you’re serious about SEO.
 Moz has all of the mentioned tools above but also has the ability to store results and look at them month-over-month to be more specific with analytics.

 Google Auto Suggest Research is a great tool for discovering additional keyword ideas.
 Simply start typing in a term related to keywords you believe your potential patients would search and you can see additional options to think about.

 These are some of our most used tools for keyword research, but there are other uses for these tools.
 For instance, a great blog post for you could potentially be “benefits of seeing a chiropractor while pregnant” based on the search we did above.

 Use these tools to not only find pieces of content to create but to figure out what types of keywords you should be targeting on the main pages of your website too!

 Another thing to note about your keyword research is that it’s not always the best to find the keywords with the highest traffic and shoot for those.
 Keywords with smaller monthly volume can still be beneficial.
 Specifically when they’re what is called “Long-tail keywords”.

 Long-tail keywords are those three or more keyword phrases that are very, very specific to whatever your services are.
 A perfect example of this, using the Google Auto Suggest above would be “Chiropractor for Pregnant Woman”.